 Undertaking a charging activity includes planning, developing, managing and reviewing a charging activity.

 A key element of undertaking a charging activity is to identify and engage with risk at each stage of the charging process.
-Officials may use the to assess the risk of a new or amended charging activity.
+Officials may use the charging risk assessment template to assess the risk of a new or amended charging activity.

 Instructions – all officials